Lutetium compounds: Nitrogen-containing ligand complexes

-Lutetium phtalocyanine
+Lutetium phthalocyanine

 Lutetium phthalocyanine is the most notable coordination compound of lutetium, and is derived from lutetium and two phthalocyanines.
 It was the first known example of a molecule that is an intrinsic semiconductor.
 It exhibits electrochromism, changing color when subject to a voltage.
 It is a double-decker sandwich compound consisting of a Lu(3+) ion coordinated to two the conjugate base of two phthalocyanines.
 The rings are arranged in a staggered conformation.
 The extremities of the two ligands are slightly distorted outwards.
 The complex features a non-innocent ligand, in the sense that the macrocycles carry an extra electron.
 It is a free radical with the unpaired electron sitting in a half-filled molecular orbital between the highest occupied and lowest unoccupied orbitals, allowing its electronic properties to be finely tuned.
 It, along with many substituted derivatives like the alkoxy-methyl derivative Lu[(C8H17OCH2)8Pc]2, can be deposited as a thin film with intrinsic semiconductor properties; said properties arise due to its radical nature and its low reduction potential compared to other metal phthalocyanines.
 This initially green film exhibits electrochromism; the oxidized form LuPc_{2}^{+} is red, whereas the reduced form LuPc_{2}^{−} is blue and the next two reduced forms are dark blue and violet, respectively.
 The green/red oxidation cycle can be repeated over 10,000 times in aqueous solution with dissolved alkali metal halides, before it is degraded by hydroxide ions; the green/blue redox degrades faster in water.

 Other complexes

 [LuI2(HOiPr)4]I can be dissolved in pyridine-THF to give yellow [LuI(OiPr)(py)5]I. LuI3 is directly dissolved in pyridine-THF to obtain yellow [LuI2(py)5]I. In both compounds pyridine is coordinated to lutetium by nitrogen atom.
-Lutetium(III) nitrate can be crystallized with 2,2':6',2-terpyridine (terpy) in dry acetonitrile to obtain colorless [Lu(terpy)(NO3)3], in which the nitrogen atom and the oxygen atom of the nitrate are coordinated to the lutetium atom.
+Lutetium(III) nitrate can be crystallized with 2,2':6',2"-terpyridine (terpy) in dry acetonitrile to obtain colorless [Lu(terpy)(NO3)3], in which the nitrogen atom and the oxygen atom of the nitrate are coordinated to the lutetium atom.